rucio/rucio/etc/docker/kubernetes/README.rst

 Ingress configuration
 ---------------------
-Depending on the platform hosting the Kubernetes cluster a variety of ingress controllers are available.
+Depending on the platform hosting the Kubernetes cluster, a variety of ingress controllers are available.
 The cluster currently used only supports Traefik so this readme only describes this but any other ingress controllers should work as well.

 First, to be able to serve https request a valid certificate/key is needed.
 Those have to be added to the cluster as a secret::